Dallou/webcam_detectorjs/project/README.md

 Cuurently, there is no equivalence of famous Zxing library in javascript but some projects try to reproduce this concept :  https://github.com/wojciechszela/zxingjs

-# others projects on Quaggasjs
+# Others projects on Quaggasjs

  * https://github.com/serratus/quaggaJS